insight-creative/Insight-Creative-2021/content/blog/10-tips-after-graduating-as-a-creative/index.md

 ---
 layout: blog
+seo:
   title: "10 Tips That Ring True Long After Graduating as a Creative"
+  description: "I recently had the opportunity to be a reviewer at the Fox River Ad Club Student Portfolio Review at UW-Oshkosh.
+Meeting fresh designers and answering their questions made me think about advice I received as a student that helps me be a better designer and understand the advertising industry to this day."
+  featured_image: 10-Tips-that-Ring-True-Long-After-Graduating-as-a-Creative.jpg
+  featured_image_alt: 10 Tips that Ring True Long After Graduating as a Creative
 date: 2019-06-10
 author: Sam Rowe
-description: "I recently had the opportunity to be a reviewer at the Fox River Ad Club Student Portfolio Review at UW-Oshkosh.
-Meeting fresh designers and answering their questions made me think about advice I received as a student that helps me be a better designer and understand the advertising industry to this day. "
-image: 10-Tips-that-Ring-True-Long-After-Graduating-as-a-Creative.jpg
-image_alt: 10 Tips that Ring True Long After Graduating as a Creative
-tag: blog
+categories: ["Design"]
 page_class: single-post
 ---